didipostman/CrisprCas9/README.md

-Here we didn’t see Karp Rabin but following the Github template https://github.com/didipostman/GenomeSequencing
+Here we didn’t see Karp Rabin but following the template source code

 you will find a DNASequence_Processor class that implements itemProcessor and use Karp Rabin Algorithm.